flackbash/Drumtronome/README.md

 ## Sources ##

 The sounds and most of the graphics used here are not my own.
-See Info for a list of my sources.
+See the Info file for a list of my sources.